Barbara (TV series): Filming locations

 The majority of location scenes for the series were filmed in various suburbs of Nottingham, including Mapperley and West Bridgford.
 The exterior location for the Liversidge house is located on Sandford Road in Mapperley, whilst the exterior used for Barbara's workplace is the West Oak Surgery on nearby Westdale Lane.

 Martin's news studio is the exterior of Carlton's Lenton Lane studios.

 Release

 Barbara was first shown as a pilot within the Comedy Firsts series on 10 July 1995.
 Four years later, on 27 June 1999 the first of three series was presented, with some of the cast and names of the characters being changed from when the programme first appeared.
 Unusually for an English sitcom, Barbara was written by a team of writers; Mark Bussell, Rob Clark, Ramsay Gilderdale, Graham Mark Walker and Justin Sbresni.
 After the show ended in April 2003, reruns continued to air on ITV3.
-In 2025, That's TV channel starts showing the series.
+In 2025, That's TV channel started showing the series.